botpress/readme/docs/INTEGRATIONS/using-integrations/zendesk.md

 ---
 ![](https://files.readme.io/00252fb-image.png)

 Turn Botpress chats into Zendesk tickets, with a handy link added to the conversation notes.
-A Zendesk agent can communicate directly with the user on the same conversation initially handled by the bot on any channels supported by Botpress (e.g. web chat, Whatsapp, Messenger, etc.)
+A Zendesk agent can communicate directly with the user on the same conversation initially handled by the bot on any channels supported by Botpress (e.g. web chat, WhatsApp, Messenger, etc.)

 # Getting Started